obsidiansystems/ledger-app-tezos/README.md

 ## Using the Tezos Baking Application

-The Tezos Baking Application supports 3 operations:
+The Tezos Baking Application supports the following operations:

-  1. Authorize/get public key
+  1. Get public key
+  2. Setup ledger for baking
-  2. Reset high watermark
+  3. Reset high watermark
-  3. Sign
+  4. Get high watermark
+  5. Sign (blocks and endorsements)

 It will only sign block headers and endorsements, as the purpose of the baking app is that it cannot be co-opted to perform other types of operations (like